-This award was originally introduced by Cominco Ltd. for the best first aid by an underground mine rescue team.
-The award, known as the "Sullivan Cup", was presented to the Myra Falls mine rescue team at the 2008 competition.
+This award was originally introduced by Cominco Ltd. to recognize the best first aid by an underground mine rescue team.
+The award, known as the "Sullivan Cup", was presented to Quinsam Coal Corporation's mine rescue team at the 2009 competition.

-Three- Person Miners' First Aid
+Three-Person Miners' First Aid